Notargets/gocfd/README.md

 ====
 # Quick Start Guide

+## Supported Platforms

+I've run the code on many Ubuntu Linux distributions, and also on Windows 10.
+Because it is written in Go, it should be portable to many platforms that support OpenGL graphics.

 ## Building on Ubuntu Linux

 First, ensure the Go language is installed and available in your PATH.
 Proceed to install the necessary prerequisites: